neuronsimulator/nrn/visualization/graph.rst

     Description:
         The single mode argument draws both x and y axes (no arg == mode 0).
-        See :func:`yaxis` for a complete description of the arguments.
+        See :meth:`Graph.yaxis` for a complete description of the arguments.